aspose-total/Aspose.Total-Products/total/en/java/conversion/dotm-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to XLSB via Java or Online App" h2="On Premise Java API to convert DOTM to XLSB without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can converting DOTM to XLSB via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSB.
+Converting DOTM to XLSB via Aspose.Total for Java is a straightforward two-step process.
+Aspose.Total for Java is a comprehensive suite of document manipulation and conversion APIs that enables developers to create, edit, and convert documents in various formats.

+The first step in the process is to use Aspose.Words for Java to export the DOTM file to HTML.
+Aspose.Words for Java is a feature-rich API that enables developers to create, edit, and convert documents in various formats.
+It supports a wide range of document formats, including DOTM, and provides a range of features for manipulating documents, such as document merging, splitting, and formatting.

+The second step is to use Aspose.Cells for Java to convert the HTML file to XLSB.
+Aspose.Cells for Java is a powerful API that enables developers to create, edit, and convert spreadsheets in various formats.
+It supports a wide range of spreadsheet formats, including XLSB, and provides a range of features for manipulating spreadsheets, such as data sorting, formatting, and charting.

+By using Aspose.Total for Java, developers can easily convert DOTM to XLSB in a few simple steps.
+The API is easy to use and provides a range of features for manipulating and converting documents and spreadsheets.
+With Aspose.Total for Java, developers can quickly and easily convert DOTM to XLSB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}